Stereotypes are wrong.

 Again – a puppet is a tool.
 I am an entertainer.

-The final show included the excitement about Jeff’s lecture.
+The final show included the excitement about a Jeff Dunham lecture.
 The host then showed clips of Achmed the Dead Terrorist, Sweet Daddy Dee and Jose Jalapeno on a Stick.
 The voice over commented how the host felt Jeff’s comedy was racist and demeaning to other cultures.

-They then showed the clips of them being asked to leave the showroom.
+They then showed the clips of them being asked to leave the showroom when they tried to barge in to try and see Jeff before the lecture started.
 And they also commented about the fact Jeff turned down their requests for an interview.

-Later, the show’s host got a chance to get onstage for a general open mic.
+Later, the show’s host got a chance to get onstage and try his hand at ventriloquism.
 He found out exactly how hard comedy is.
 He even resorted to a racial joke about his own culture.
 It received an uncomfortable laugh.

 After his “performance” the host said he found the ventriloquists he met friendly.
 He respected those that got onstage to entertain.